Dr. Jeff Peterson, PhD

 Houston, on the topic of diversity, global responsibility, and fostering

 positive social change.
-Jeff recently presented at the
+He recently presented at the

 national American Medical Association (GLMA) Conference about ethical